Questions about the relationship between the Catholic and Orthodox Churches.

 Aren’t Orthodox Christians schismatics since they refuse to submit to the Pope?

-I concur with the judgement of Colin Donovan, EWTN’s Vice President for Theology, who addressed this issue in his FAQ on Heresy and Schism:
+Colin Donovan, EWTN’s Vice President for Theology, addressed this issue in his FAQ on Heresy and Schism:

-I believe that it is best to follow the current teaching of the Magisterium and the example set for us by our Holy Father, Pope John Paul II.
-He has spent a considerable amount of energy working towards reconciliation with the Orthodox Churches, and never once has he denounced them as “schismatics” or “heretics.”
-For us to begin hurling such derogatory names would be counterproductive, and on a large scale would sabatoge his efforts.
+Instead, it is best to follow the current teaching of the Magisterium and the example of our popes.
+St. John Paul II, for instance, spent a considerable amount of energy working towards reconciliation with the Orthodox Churches, and never once denounced them as “schismatics” or “heretics.”
+For us to begin hurling such derogatory names would be counterproductive, and on a large scale would sabotage the efforts of that pope and his successors.

-If we are indeed faithul to the Holy Father, we must honor his wishes and address our Orthodox brothers and sisters with love and respect.
+If we are indeed faithful to the papacy, we should follow the example of every pope in our lifetime, and address our Orthodox brothers and sisters with love and respect.

 Do Eastern Orthodox Churches issue annulments?
 Are these annulments considered valid by the Catholic Church?

 The Eastern Orthodox have a different understanding of marriage and divorce than Catholics do.
 For starters, Eastern Orthodox Churches do not issue “annulments.”
 Instead, they issue “ecclesiastical divorces.”
-In practice these are very similar to annulments, and require an investigation of the relationship.
+In practice these are similar to annulments, and require an investigation of the relationship.
 Ecclesiastical divorces, unlike annulments, acknowledge that a marriage was actually present, and then fell apart.
 Annulments, in contrast, decree that a marriage was never truly present.
-An ecclesiastical divorce is only granted for very good reason, after thorough investigation.
-Intesestingly enough, this is a difference that predates the schism of 1054 by many, many centuries.
+An ecclesiastical divorce is only granted for good reason, after investigation.
+Interestingly enough, this is a difference that predates the schism of 1054.

 The reason for this difference is because of the Eastern theology of marriage.
 In the West, the sacrament of Marriage is administered by the couple, with the priest serving as a witness.
-In the East, the sacrament of Marriage is conferred by the priest onto the couple.
-Hence, in Eastern theology, every marriage celebrated by a priest IS a valid marriage.
-This is a very ancient difference in understanding, which was elucidated by numerous Eastern Church Fathers.
+In the East, the sacrament of Marriage is conferred by the priest to the couple through crowning.
+Hence, in traditional Eastern theology, every marriage celebrated by a priest was considered valid.

 Today Eastern Catholic Churches also issue annulments instead of ecclesiastical divorces.